spectreconsole/spectre.console/docs/input/markup.md

 Order: 2
 ---

-In `Spectre.Console` there's a class called `Markup` that allows you to output rich text to the console.
+The class `Markup` allows you to output rich text to the console.

 # Syntax